sbb-design-systems/lyne-components/REVIEW.md

 - Is the API consistent with existing (finalized) components?
 - Is the meaning of newly added properties and public methods understandable?
 - Can the main content be slotted (achieve flexibility)?
+- Can the component be used in e2e or unit tests for consumers?

 #### Documentation